 Mail the completed application, attachments and payment in a padded envelope to the address on the application form.
 There may be a different address if you’ve chosen expedited service.

 Your previous passport will be returned to you with your new passport.
 (Please note that the two documents may be sent in separate mailings.)

 The State Department has developed a cheaper alternative to the traditional passport called the passport card.
 This card is not valid for any international air travel, but may be used instead of a passport for land and sea travel between the U.S. and Canada, Mexico, Bermuda and the Caribbean.
-The wallet-sized card contains an identification chip that can be read by a scanner up to 20 feet away, and costs $55 for adults and $40 for children.
-Adults who already have a traditional passport pay only $30 for the passport card.
+The wallet-sized card contains an identification chip that can be read by a scanner up to 20 feet away, and costs $65 for adults and $50 for children.

 When to Apply

 The State Department frequently updates its website with its current passport processing times; under normal circumstances, expect your passport to be processed within four to six weeks.

 Because the application processing time varies with passport agencies’ workloads, we recommend applying at least two months before any scheduled international travel.
 The spring and summer months are the busiest, so the application process may take even longer.